railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_advanced.rst

 * :guilabel:`Name of operations` : a free text field which will be included in the automatic stock move proposed by Open ERP.

+There are two main logistic flows:

+* :guilabel:`Pushed Flows`

+* :guilabel:`Pulled Flows`

+Push flows are useful when the arrival of certain products in a given location should always be followed by a corresponding move to another location, optionally after a certain delay.
+The original Warehouse application already supports such Push flow specifications on the Locations themselves, but these cannot be refined per-product.

+Pull flows are a bit different from Push flows, in the sense that they are not related to the processing of product moves, but rather to the processing of procurement orders.
+What is being pulled is a need, not directly products.

-You'll now see some examples of using these locations and logistics by product:
+You will now see some examples of using these locations and logistics by product:

 * A rentable product,